IslandSQL/IslandSQL/README.md

 In this case `left` is treated as a table alias of `emp`, since `join dept on emp.deptno = dept.deptno` is a valid [`innerCrossJoinClause`](https://islandsql.github.io/IslandSQL/grammar.xhtml#innerCrossJoinClause) and the priority of the evaluation in ANTLR4 matches the order in the grammar.

-Solving this issue is not simple, especially since the Oracle Database allows the use of `left` or `right` as valid table names and table aliases.
+Solving this issue is not simple, especially since OracleDB allows the use of `left` or `right` as valid table names and table aliases.
 Here's an another example:

 ```sql
 with